NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 If you find this changelog out of date, you can assume that the plugin update is merely to pull in a new version of TimelineJS (especially if the plugin version number is 3.x.y.0)

 The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS3/blob/master/CHANGELOG

+= 3.3.16.0 =
+* CSS styling fixes, including one affecting Wordpress plugin users who use the `.vcard` CSS class.

+= 3.3.15.0 =
+* Improvements in translations for Finnish, Hungarian, Swedish
+* support more image URL formats for timenav thumbnails

 = 3.3.14.0 =
 * Update to TimelineJS 3.3.14 -- fixes Imgur bug